slatedocs/slate/source/index.md

 # Meteor auto-events package

-If you're using Meteor and haven't instrumented your app for analytics yet, you're in luck.
+If you're using Meteor and haven't instrumented your app for **user analytics** yet, you're in luck.
 Our [Meteor package](https://atmospherejs.com/astronomerio/core) will instrument your entire Meteor app automatically.